Story #9383

 I had a quick look but couldn't find a pre-existing request for this feature.

-Updated by gerrod about 2 years ago
+Updated by gerrod over 2 years ago

 The best we have for finding which repository versions content is in is the repository version list endpoint with content field filter: https://docs.pulpproject.org/pulp_rpm/restapi.html#operation/repositories_rpm_rpm_versions_list.
 You would have to call that for every repository you think contains the content you want to remove.
 Then you would have to delete every repository version the content was present in before it'll become an orphan.
 Still, having an endpoint return what repositories & versions content is in would be nice.